jamsocket/magic-canvas/docs/src/pages/index.md

 ## React example

 An application needs to do two things to use MagicCanvas:
-- Impelement a *renderer*.
+- Implement a *renderer*.
 This is a self-contained JavaScript bundle that exports a function matching a certain signature.
 - Create an instance of the `<MagicCanvas />` component, and pass the renderer into it.

 Here’s an example of how to use MagicCanvas in your codebase: